 Most airlines will carry two items of mobility equipment for free.
 This should be in addition to your baggage allowance.
 If you have a wheelchair, it will be stored in the hold.
 You should tell your airline, travel agent or tour operator before you travel if you’re taking a battery-powered wheelchair or mobility aid.

 Do I need travel insurance?

-When you're arranging insurance, make sure you declare that you’ve had a stroke and check that you are fully covered.
-Many policies exclude medical conditions that you had before you took out the policy, which may mean that you would have to pay for anything relating to these conditions yourself.
-So make sure you check what you're covered for.
+Make sure you declare that you’ve had a stroke when arranging your insurance and check that you are fully covered.
+Many policies will exclude conditions that you had before you took out the policy (known as pre-existing medical conditions).
+This varies between policies, but it could mean that you would have to pay for any costs relating to these conditions.
+There are specialist travel insurers that provide cover for pre-existing conditions.

 Travelling with medication

-You should take a letter from your doctor, or a prescription, stating what your medication is and why you need it.
-As well as helping you avoid any problems at customs, this will be useful if you need medical help while you’re away.
+If you carry medication or medical equipment such as syringes in your hand luggage, you should bring documentation like a doctor’s letter.
+You should also carry a copy of your prescription.
+As well as helping you avoid any problems at airline security and customs, this will be useful if you need medical help while you’re away.

 Make sure you take enough medication with you in case you are unexpectedly delayed.
 If you are travelling across time zones, ask your pharmacist for advice about timing your medication.

 It may be possible to take oxygen cylinders on board a plane.
 You need to contact the airline about this before you book.

 Current rules on liquids in hand luggage say that you can only take containers of up to 100ml.
 However, you can carry liquid medication of more than 100ml in hand luggage, as long as you have a doctors letter.
 Airport staff may need to open the containers to screen the liquids at the security point.
 For more information about this, contact the airline.